NodixBlockchain/FIP/README.md

 copy 'public, 'app', 'system', 'writable', from CI-App/ to the site location in HTTP server folder

-change write permission to 'writable' folder
+set write permission for 'writable' folder

 set baseUrl in app/Config/App.php to the folder's URL